anliec/frst/readme.md

-# Fast radial symmetry transform using OpenCV
+# Generalized Fast radial symmetry transform using OpenCV

-This is an implementation of the Fast radial symmetry transform using OpenCV.
+This is an implementation of the Generalized Fast radial symmetry transform (GFRST) using OpenCV.

-See details:
-Loy, G., & Zelinsky, A. (2002).
-A fast radial symmetry transform for detecting points of interest.
-Computer Vision, ECCV 2002.

-The code was ported from a MATLAB implementation and tested with OpenCV 3.0.0 (x64).
+Original code of the Fast radial symmetry transform (FRST) by Nikita can be fund at: https://github.com/Xonxt/frst

+## References

+### Original GFRST Paper

+Loy, Gareth, and Nick Barnes.
+"Fast shape-based road sign detection for a driver assistance system."
+Intelligent Robots and Systems, 2004.(IROS 2004).
+Proceedings.
+2004 IEEE/RSJ International Conference on.
+Vol. 1.
+IEEE, 2004.

+### R&D review

+Toro, Matias Alejandro Valdenegro.
+"Fast Radial Symmetry Detection for Traic Sign Recognition."
+(2015).